kanidm/kanidm/kanidm_book/src/administrivia.md

 some data reordering tasks that may make some queries more efficient .
 It is recommended that you vacuum after a reindex is performed or when you wish to reclaim space in the database file.

 Vacuum is also able to change the pagesize of the database.
-After changing pagesize in server.toml, you must run a vacuum for this to take effect.
+After changing db\_fs\_type (which affects pagesize) in server.toml, you must run a vacuum for this to take effect.

     docker stop <container name>
     docker run --rm -i -t -v kanidmd:/data \